The Engineering Approach to Dating

 Choose locations and activities where you are more likely to meet people of your target audience.
 Move somewhere else if it gives you more opportunities.
 Go out there and make lots of friends!

-On the other hand, I am not a big fan of venues where you meet a lot of people one-and-done (bars, nightclubs, malls, speed dating events, cold approaching, etc.).
-It’s hard to establish a connection by meeting somebody only once.
-You should instead choose a setting where you get to interact with the same people on a more regular basis, with the option to expand your social network, which is why I highly recommend taking a class or going to school, volunteering, being a regular at a social location (e.g., a cafe), or joining an organization.
+On the other hand, I am not a big fan of venues where you meet a lot of people one-and-done (bars, nightclubs, malls, speed dating events, cold approaching, etc.) — It’s hard to establish a genuine connection by meeting somebody only once.
+You should instead choose a setting where you get to interact with the same people on a more regular basis, which is why I highly recommend taking a class or going to school, volunteering, being a regular at a social location (e.g., a cafe), or joining an organization.
 I believe the best connections are developed over time.

 Finally, don’t go to events or join organizations with the main intention of scoring dates — people can sense that and it is desperate.
 Actually be interested in the activity and enjoy it regardless of the outcome.
 Getting dates out of it should be a side-effect, not the main goal.